 Like the authors of textbooks on Soviet history, who had to keep changing the past so that it would conform with Stalin's latest purges, NBC has created its own Sinead O'Connor and is now passing her off as the original.

-(A video of Sinead singing "War" and ripping up a picture of the Pope can be seen on You Tube.)
+(A video of Sinead singing "War" and ripping up a picture of the Pope used to be and is no longer available on You Tube.)